Language of Richard III #

 Untimely storms make men expect a dearth.

-QUEEN ELIZABETH (on the arrest of Rivers, Grey and Vaughan,)
+QUEEN EIZABETH (on the arrest of Rivers, Grey and Vaughan,)

 Ay me, I see the downfall of our house!